 The second flaw is that emotions, which engagement falls under, is not a steady state.
 The majority of the surveys are given once a year.
 For example, I worked for a Fortune 500 company for several years and took several of the surveys (all spaced at least a year apart).
 On one of them I was not considered fully engaged because I marked one item down.
 If I had been given the survey a few days earlier or later, then I probably would not have marked it down.
 Rather than measuring engagement several times in a short period of time as good emotional surveys do, it rates a person at one point in time in a year.

 In addition, the survey assumes that one minor distraction is going to be on a person's mind all day, every day of the year, which is normally not true.

 Having social interactions numerous times a day with your team and providing good leadership will not only engage them, but will also give you a better pulse of the level of engagement than any survey could possible ever measure.

 Conte and Paolucci (2001) noted that a social interaction allows the team to update their knowledge base by adding to it, removing information from it, or modifying an existing representation.
-This allows them to perceive positive and/or negative effects of a event that another person has experienced.
-This is what makes social interactions so effective — it allows them to understand the state of the world through another person and then use the new information in the pursuit of their goals.
+This allows them to perceive positive and/or negative effects of an event that another person has experienced.
+This is what makes social interactions so effective — it allows them to understand the state of the world through another person and then use the new information in the pursuit of their own goals.

 However, with the addition of social medial tools, the common environment has been greatly extended: